QwenLM/qwenlm.github.io/content/blog/codeqwen1.5/index.md

-# CodeQwen are Basic Coders
+# CodeQwen is a Basic Coder

 Code generation is a key competence for large language models, as they are tasked with translating natural language instructions into executable code with unwavering precision.
 CodeQwen1.5, with only 7 billion parameters, has surpassed larger models in basic code generation capabilities, further narrowing the gap in coding proficiency between GPT-4 and opensource code LLMs.
 We conducted a thorough evaluation on HumanEval and MBPP to provide a clear and fair comparison as follows.